Objections are a good sign.

 What if I truly don’t have proof yet?

 Say what will prove it and when.
-“Pilot ends [date]; we’ll share results.”
+Example: “Pilot ends [date]; we’ll share results.”

 Should I argue with their thesis?